Doctor Who: The Day of the Doctor poster

 Narrative Framework

-This structural analysis employs structural analysis methodology used to understand storytelling architecture.
+This structural analysis employs a 15-point narrative structure framework that maps key story moments.
 By mapping Doctor Who: The Day of the Doctor against these established plot points, we can identify how Nick Hurran utilizes or subverts traditional narrative conventions.
 The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish Doctor Who: The Day of the Doctor within the science fiction genre.

 Nick Hurran's Structural Approach